DESIRE IS DEPENDENT ON FOCUSING

 Wanting always results in repetitions, either the idea will repeat in our memory or there will be an actual repetition in practical life.
 This confirms the want, and – except for the times when we have just got it – we will want more or something similar.

-A definition of wanting is – repetitive focusing.
+The main sign of wanting is – repetitive focusing.

 Wanting and sensory desire are always intrinsically connected with focusing.
 They're caused in part by focusing, and they always result in focusing.